 LES AND BARBARA WOODLEY - c.1960

-Leslie Ernest Woodley (No.14 in the list of male British team members)was born in Aston, Birmingham, on 31st July 1935.
+Leslie Ernest Woodley (# 14 in the list of senior men to represent Great Britain) was born in Aston, Birmingham, on 31st July 1935.
 Shortly after the war he and his family moved into a house at the back of Walford Road, Sparkhill, where of course the old Embassy Sportsdrome was situated.
 The Embassy boasted the largest roller rink in Europe at that time and it wasn't long before young Woodley started going along and skating on a pair of old steel wheeled dance skates given to him by an aunt.

-In 1954 he missed out on a place in the team for the World Championships in Bari, Italy as he was stationed in Honiton, Devon, in the army and found it difficult to attend the team trials.
+In 1954 he missed out on a place in the team for the World Championships in Bari, Italy as he was completing his national service with the army, stationed in Honiton, Devon.
+Whilst in the army he found it difficult to attend the team trials.
 In those days the team was only selected on trials and not on race performances.

 LEO EASON AND LES WOODLEY - WORLD CHAMPIONSHIPS - BARCELONA, SPAIN 1956